Swissair: Legacy

-In 2002 the successor Swiss International Air Lines commenced operations.
-First called Swiss Air Lines, this company was based on the former Crossair, and was a merger of Crossair and former Swissair employees, routes, and aircraft.
+In April 2002, Swiss International Air Lines commenced operations.
+First called Swiss Air Lines, this company was based on the former Crossair and was a merger of Crossair and former Swissair employees, routes, aircraft, and intellectual property.
 The company Swissair continued to exist (in liquidation) but had no further assets.
 Due to legal problems with Swissair, the name had to be changed to Swiss International Air Lines.

-Swiss took over 26 long-haul and 26 medium-haul aircraft from the defunct Swissair fleet and refurbished the liveries and interiors to turn it into the new Swiss fleet, together with the former Crossair Fleet consisting of Embraer 145, Saab 2000, MD-80 Series and Avro RJ.
-The remainder of the Swissair aircraft that were grounded and were not taken by Swiss were returned to their lessors.
+Swiss took over 26 long-haul and 26 medium-haul aircraft from the defunct Swissair fleet and refurbished the liveries and interiors to turn it into the new Swiss fleet, together with the former Crossair Fleet consisting of the Embraer 145, Saab 2000, MD-80 Series, and Avro RJ.
+The remainder of the Swissair aircraft that were grounded and were not taken by the new company were returned to their lessors.

-After problems with the former Crossair pilot unions, who refused to accept different conditions than the former Swissair pilots within the same airline, a subsidiary called Swiss European Air Lines was founded which belongs 100% to Swiss International Air Lines.
+After problems with the former Crossair pilot unions, who refused to accept different conditions than the former Swissair pilots within the same airline, a subsidiary called Swiss European Air Lines was founded, which belongs 100% to Swiss International Air Lines.